marina-leer/pubCounteR/README.md

 </p>

 <!--- Figure 2: -->
-Figure 2.
-GeSciLiVis reliably computes and summarizes publication activity for gene sets that reflect existing biological knowledge
+**Figure 2.
+GeSciLiVis reliably computes and summarizes publication activity for gene sets that reflect existing biological knowledge.**
 (A) Node connectivity of four selected gene sets representing a typical hierarchy of relations in the GO system.
 The GO identifier, number of genes in the term (shown in brackets), and term title are shown.
 (B) Examination of the GeSciLiVis-computed publication activity summation across GO-organized gene lists.
 The same four search terms were used as input across the four GO gene lists, representing a total of four independent GeSciLiVis literature interrogations per GO term, or sixteen in total.
 Bars represent average numbers of GeSciLiVis-computed articles as mean ± SEM summarizing all respective genes in each list, Mann-Whitney-U test with Bonferroni correction; statistical significance are \* p< 0.01; \*\* p< 0.001; and \*\*\* p< 0.0001.

 ## Confirmation of quantitative precision in research activity computation
 The precision of GeSciLiVis in computing research activity for input gene lists was further verified using a gene expression dataset from our previously published study {Ambrosi, 2017 #133}.
 The data were obtained in experiments comparing the transcriptomic signatures of defined stem and progenitor cell populations occurring in bone tissue that were measured by RNA-sequencing.
 Specifically, a subset of bone-resident multipotent mesenchymal stromal cells (MSC) was compared to its cellular progeny, as it can produce daughter cells either committed to undergo differentiation into bone cells (osteogenic progenitor cells; OPC) or fat cells (adipogenic progenitor cells; APC).
 DEGs enriched in one of the three cell types were initially derived from cell populations as determined by statistical significance (p value < 0.05).
 These subpopulation-defining marker genes were separated by manual literature search into two categories, corresponding to (i) established marker genes that are well-documented in the published literature on stem cells, and (ii) novel marker genes which show little, if any, publication activity related to stem cells {Ambrosi, 2017 #133} (Supplementary Table 1). <br>